yeshua453/website/docs/controls/cupertinodialogaction.md

 ### `text_style`

 The text style to use for text on the button.
-See [`text_style` properties](/docs/controls/text#textstyle-properties) for possible values.
+An instance of type [`TextStyle`](/docs/reference/types/textstyle).

 ## Events